Anyone who makes or accepts a bribe in Kansas may find themselves facing serious charges.

-New York Penal Law defines three degrees of “bribery” and “bribe receiving.”
-This respectively refers to the act of offering money, a service, or something else of value in exchange for privileged action or discretion from a public servant; and the act of soliciting or accepting any such benefit in exchange for privileged action or discretion as a public servant.
+Kansas law defines both “bribery” and “bribe receiving.”
+The former is the act of offering money, a service, or something else of value in exchange for privileged action or discretion from a public servant; and the latter an act of soliciting or accepting any such benefit in exchange for privileged action or discretion as a public servant.
 It is worth reiterating that a bribe does not necessarily have to actually take place in order for a criminal case to proceed.
 Anyone who attempts to facilitate a bribe has committed a crime under state law.

 As a Manhattan bribery attorney could explain, enhanced maximum penalties and mandatory minimum sanctions may be applicable in situations where a defendant has been convicted of a non-violent or violent felony prior to being arrested on charges of bribery.

 Any allegation of bribery in Manhattan involving an employee or public servant of the federal government, or any bribery scheme that occurs across state lines, may result in prosecution under federal law rather than state law.
 According to 18 United States Code § 201, a conviction for a federal bribery crime may result in a fine equivalent to three times the financial value of the bribe in question, as well as a maximum term of 15 years in federal prison.